ExBlacklight/Trading_dashboard_with_bokeh/README.md

 # Zerodha Kite Trading dashboard with bokeh
-this is an options trading dashboard using bokeh library with moving averages 20,50,100 and vwap. this dashboard also utilizes a deep learning model to calculate the next candle.
+this is an options trading dashboard using bokeh library with moving averages 20,50,100 and vwap. this comes with a feature to use a ghost candle formed by the deep learning model.

 # Required Libraries
 1) bokeh (3.3.0)